paparazzi/paparazzi/doc/sphinx/source/developer_guide/modules.rst

 ---------------
 It is very possible to make your own module and to share it with the world.
 To make it even easier there is a helper tool called ``create_mod_qt.py`` that can be found in ``sw/tools/create_module/``.
-To run it you will need Python 3 and a few Python packages that can be installed by running
+To run it you will need Python 3 and a few Python packages that can be installed by running in your terminal:

 .. code-block:: bash

     cd paparazzi/sw/tools/create_module
-    pip install -r requirements.txt  # You may need pip3 if your system has Python 2 also installed python3 create_mod_qt.py
+    python3 -m pip install -r requirements.txt
+    python3 create_mod_qt.py

 This program can also be launched directly from the Paparazzi Center, by selecting ``Tools -> Module Creator`` from the